OWASP/CheatSheetSeries/cheatsheets/Secrets_Management_Cheat_Sheet.md

 ### 4.1 Services to Use

 It is best to use a designated secret management solution in any environment.
 Most cloud providers have at least one service that offers secret management.
-Of course, it's also possible to run a different secret management solution (e.g. HashiCorp Vault) on compute resources within the cloud.
+Of course, it's also possible to run a different secret management solution (e.g. HashiCorp Vault or Conjur) on compute resources within the cloud.
 We'll consider cloud provider service offerings in this section.

 Sometimes it's possible to automatically rotate your secret, either via a service provided by your cloud provider or a (custom-built) function.
 Generally, you should prefer the cloud provider's solution since the barrier of entry and risk of misconfiguration are lower.
 If you use a custom solution, ensure the function's role to do its rotation can only be assumed by said function.